 Print Speed

-The print speed of FDM 3D printers is restricted by their printing technology and design.
+The printing speed of FDM 3D printers is restricted by their printing technology and design.
 FDM printers have many moving parts and print layers segment by segment.
 This leads to increased print times and reduces the overall print speed compared to resin 3D printers.

 With MSLA 3D printers and other laser platform technology, there’s almost no moving part except for the build plate.
 An entire layer of your model can cure in 2-4 seconds if the machine uses a monochrome LCD.
 This speed is significantly higher than any FDM 3D printer and comes in handy for printing multiple parts at once or large designs that take up the entire build plate.